DevAgnihotri/MCA_Notes/Sem_3/CC/unit_1.md

 ## Definition of Cloud Computing

-**PYQ: What do you mean by Cloud Computing?
+**PYQ: What do we mean by Cloud Computing?
 (2023 Section C)**

 Cloud Computing means using computer resources (like servers and storage) from a provider over the internet.
-You can access your files and programs from anywhere, anytime.
-It is flexible and saves money because you only pay for what you use.
+We can access your files and programs from anywhere, anytime.
+It is flexible and saves money because we only pay for what we use.

 ## Evolution of Cloud Computing